Predictive Oncology (POAI) versus Its Competitors Financial Review

-Predictive Oncology (NASDAQ: POAI) is one of 41 public companies in the “Surgical appliances & supplies” industry, but how does it compare to its competitors?
-We will compare Predictive Oncology to similar companies based on the strength of its earnings, profitability, risk, institutional ownership, analyst recommendations, valuation and dividends.
+Predictive Oncology (NASDAQ: POAI) is one of 41 public companies in the “Surgical appliances & supplies” industry, but how does it weigh in compared to its peers?
+We will compare Predictive Oncology to related businesses based on the strength of its earnings, analyst recommendations, valuation, profitability, dividends, institutional ownership and risk.

-Predictive Oncology has a beta of 1.96, suggesting that its share price is 96% more volatile than the S&P 500.
-Comparatively, Predictive Oncology’s competitors have a beta of 0.77, suggesting that their average share price is 23% less volatile than the S&P 500.

-7.7% of Predictive Oncology shares are owned by institutional investors.
-Comparatively, 52.8% of shares of all “Surgical appliances & supplies” companies are owned by institutional investors.
-0.6% of Predictive Oncology shares are owned by company insiders.
-Comparatively, 8.7% of shares of all “Surgical appliances & supplies” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.

 Analyst Recommendations

-This is a breakdown of recent recommendations for Predictive Oncology and its competitors, as reported by MarketBeat.
+This is a summary of recent ratings for Predictive Oncology and its peers, as reported by MarketBeat.

 |Sell Ratings